Archive Scanning Services for Historical Document Preservation

 Safeguard & Retain Legacy Information

-Archival scanning makes legacy information available and accessible to future generations with due safety, security & precautions for preserving the originals.
+Archival document scanning makes legacy information available and accessible to future generations—with appropriate safety, security, and precautions to preserve the originals.

 Disaster-proof Archived Documents

-We digitize physical documents and ensure that electronic copies are always backed up on the cloud.
+We digitize physical documents and consistently back up electronic copies on the cloud.
 We also take measures to preserve the originals for as long as possible.

 Comply With Retention Regulations

 Government institutions that store historical archives or valuable public records must comply with statutory retention policies.
-Digital copies make it easier to adhere to retention policies.
+Digital copies make it easier to adhere to retention policies and demonstrate compliance at a moment's notice.

 Save Labor and Storage Costs

 Digital documents save space in government offices and cut expensive real estate costs.
-They are also easier to manage, so you save costs on administrative staff to manage archives.
+They are also easier to manage, so you save on administrative staff costs for archiving.
+Organizations that invest in digital archive conversion consistently report significant reductions in physical storage overhead.

 Safe & Professional Handling

 Trust our skilled scanning technicians to handle your precious documents with special care.
-They are trained to follow best practices to ensure the safety and security of your documents.
+They are trained to follow best practices to ensure the safety and security of your documents throughout every stage of the process.

 Customized Scanning & Preservation Solutions

-We have designed customized scanning and preservation solutions to meet the unique archival scanning needs of government departments, historical societies, institutions, and enterprises.
+We have designed customized scanning and preservation solutions to meet the unique archive scanning needs of government departments, historical societies, institutions, and enterprises.

 The Importance Of Archival Scanning Services

-And even if an original document degrades with time or due to an unavoidable natural event such as a fire or flood, we still have electronic copies available so the information is not lost.
+And even if an original document degrades over time or is lost due to an unavoidable natural event such as a fire or flood, we still have electronic copies available, so the information is not lost.

-Archival scanning services are vital to preserve our cultural heritage, retain valuable information and fulfill our responsibility to pass on informational legacies to our future generations.
+Archive scanning services are vital to preserving our cultural heritage, retaining valuable information, and fulfilling our responsibility to pass on our informational legacy to future generations.

 Specialized Archival Scanning Solutions

-We have helped many organizations to preserve their historical informational heritage by offering them our specialized archival scanning services.
+We have helped many organizations preserve their historical informational heritage by offering specialized archival scanning services.

 We handle each precious document with the utmost care, ensuring it remains in perfect condition throughout the scanning process.